 The most important elements of the WADP are the World Anti-Doping Code and the International Standards.

 World Anti-Doping Code

 The Code provides the foundation for international efforts to combat doping.
 In essence, it provides a constitution for clean sport.
-The Code was drafted giving consideration to the principles of proportionality and human rights.
+The Code was drafted giving consideration to the principles of proportionality, human rights and public health.

-Its provisions are set out in greater detail in seven International Standards, which are also applicable world-wide.
+Its provisions are set out in greater detail in eight International Standards, which are also applicable world-wide.

 Swiss Olympic Doping Statute

 The Swiss Olympic Doping Statute implements the World Anti-Doping Code in Switzerland.
 Its content is largely identical to that of the Code, and it provides a standard basis for anti-doping provisions in Swiss sport.
 Where necessary, the WADA’s International Standards are repeated in Antidoping Switzerland’s Regulatory Statutes.

 Art.
 68 para.
 1 of the Federal Constitution of the Swiss Confederation states that “the Confederation shall encourage sport.”
 Based on this provision, it should therefore also counter the negative aspects of sport, including doping, and should therefore endeavor to combat such practices.

 Federal Act on the Promotion of Sport and Exercise